 Irma is an active volunteer with the American Cancer Society (for the 2016 Fashion Show and Cattle Baron’s Gala), the Alzheimer’s Association, Habitat for Humanity and the local food bank.
 She is a graduate of the University of Texas in Austin with a bachelor’s degree in studio art.
 Irma grew up in Central Texas in a one-blinking-light town.
 She later lived in Houston for 11 years and now resides in San Antonio with her husband and daughter.
 In her spare time, Irma loves to work with her hands—painting, crafting stained glass, printmaking, developing mosaics and restoring furniture.

 After completing an internship with Tell Your Tale, Halie L. Dittemore joined our team as a marketing coordinator.
 She brings genuine enthusiasm to our clients and is eager to thrive in the marketing field.

 Prior to working at Tell Your Tale Marketing & Design, Halie attended the University of Houston-Downtown (UHD), where she majored in Marketing.
 Halie served as the vice president of programs for the American Marketing Association collegiate chapter at UHD.

-Since graduating, Halie is an active member of the American Marketing Association Houston Chapter where she serves on the Board as the Director of Volunteers.
-She is also a volunteer for the Houston Livestock Show and Rodeo, where she has served on the Rodeo Merchandise Committee for seven years.
+Since graduating, Halie is an active member of the American Marketing Association Houston Chapter where she serves on the Board as the Co-Chair of Registration.
+She is also a volunteer for the Houston Livestock Show and Rodeo, where she has served on the Rodeo Merchandise Committee since 2011.
 As a native Houstonian, Halie resides in the Memorial area.